livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 Since integrations typically require a correct connection to be establised we strongly advise to use our UIs under "Project Setup" to set them up.

 In general all integrations are under the `integrations` key.
-We still have some legacy markup where the integration is directly on the root (`desknet` and `netlify`), but we will move those in the future.
+We still have some legacy markup where the integration is directly on the root (`desknet`), but this will be moved in the future.

 Available plugins are:
 - Desk-Net (planning)
 - iMatrics (text auto-tagging)
 - Google Vision (image auto-tagging)
 - Comyan (external image storage)
-- Netlify (static rendering)

 ### Imatrics